flippperooo/Daily-Practice/README.md

 No.
 Quality quantity.

-Yes, I’m committing every day, but it will not be junk, it will all be leading up to one giant heap of quality.
+Yes, I’m committing every day.
+But not only this repo.
-Though it will show the whole timeline, even the times where it was not yet quality.

-Because yea, I'm not a professional.

-I'm just practicing.
+Split between this repo and the Tricks repo.

+The tricks site is what i really want to complete.